nodejs/wiki-archive/Building-node.js-on-Cygwin-(Windows).md

    It is recommended you checkout a stable tag since most of the time building **master** on Cygwin fails.

-3. Set up Domain Name Sesolution (DNS)
+3. Set up Domain Name Resolution (DNS)

     Cygwin internally uses Windows for DNS queries. node.js uses the c-ares library that relies on `/etc/resolv.conf`.
 Cygwin ships with an empty `/etc/resolv.conf`.
 In order to enabled networking from your scripts, add these IPs to the file (Google Public DNS):